Saikat257-ui/Bug-Detection-Fixing/README.md

    - Developed the model from scratch

 2. Aishika Majumder
-   - Created the entire project report by taking a little bit of cooperation from 'Saikat Patra'
+   - Created the project report

 3. Pritam Chakraborty
    - Supported by giving some relevant information

-4. Soumavo Acharjee
-   - Just joined as a team member and took no significant responsibilities.